 garden deploy or

-garden dev), containers are first built and then pushed to the configured deployment registry, where the K8s cluster will then pull the built images when deploying.
+garden dev), images are first built locally and then pushed to the configured deployment registry, where the K8s cluster will then pull the built images when deploying.
 This should generally be a private container registry, or at least a private project in a public registry.

-Similarly to the above TLS configuration, you may also need to set up auth for the registry using K8s Secrets, in this case via the
+Similarly to the below TLS configuration, you may also need to set up auth for the registry using K8s Secrets, in this case via the

 kubectl create secret docker-registry helper.